 One time I had a shriveled potato that had grown shoots, so I cut it into pieces (one shoot per piece) and planted them in the garden, as it was late spring.
 By September, I was able to dig up the resulting plants.
 Each piece produced a meal's worth of new potatoes for our family of three (about 10-12 little potatoes on each plant), so save this idea for spring if you happen to find a forgotten potato at the bottom of the bin!

 Take the Next Step:

-Discuss "Harvesting and Storing Potatoes" in The Dollar Stretcher Community
+Discuss "Can You Freeze Potatoes?" in The Dollar Stretcher Community.